prograhaming/security_things/README.md

 # security_things

-Just some things to further my knowledge of security.
+Just some things to further my knowledge of security including implementations of different crypto algorithms and progress through different challenges.

 ###Folders
 ####OverTheWire